 As mentioned earlier, about half of people experiencing hypertension have obstructive sleep apnea as well.
 Hypertension doesn’t cause sleep apnea, but there is a connection between the two.

-What is the Link between Sleep Apnea and Hypertension?
+What is the Connection between Sleep Apnea and Hypertension?

 In addition to the other health conditions hypertension contributes to, high blood pressure can also make sleep apnea symptoms worse, and vice versa.
-These two conditions have a cyclical effect upon each other, which is bad news if you happen to have both.
+These two conditions have a cyclical effect upon each other, which is concerning if you happen to have both.

 Obstructive sleep apnea restricts your breathing by blocking your airways.
 The blocked airway restricts how much oxygen enters the body, which puts added stress on your cardiovascular system.

 In what’s known as blood pressure dipping, blood pressure can lower between 10 and 20 percent each night in healthy individuals.
 Those with obstructive sleep apnea experience dips of less than 10 percent, which puts them at higher cardiovascular risk.

 Sleep Apnea Forces the Heart to Work Harder

 The airway blockages created by obstructive sleep apnea cause your blood pressure to increase, because your heart is working harder to get oxygenated blood flowing through your body.

 While you’re asleep, sleep apnea triggers the brain to pump more blood to key areas like the brain and heart.
 This puts added pressure on your artery walls and spikes your blood pressure higher than if you were breathing normally while asleep.